 Inclusive Workplace: What does it mean?

 - In an inclusive workplace, all employees are given the tools and supports they need to develop and advance in their careers.
-If an employee with a disability faces barriers to their career advancement, the company takes specific actions to remove the barriers.
+If an employee who experiences disability faces barriers to their career advancement, the company takes specific actions to remove those barriers.

 Why is it important?